+Who needs take-out?
 This Slow Cooker Mongolian Beef is a hearty, flavorful dish packed with yummy veggies and spices.
-Perfect for busy weeknights and fancy weekend dinners alike!
+It's easy to make at home - perfect for busy weeknights and fancy weekend dinners alike!

-When we lived in Boston, and in Los Angeles, we had so many options for delicious, fast Chinese food takeout.
+When we lived in Boston, and in Los Angeles, my husband and I used to rely on delicious, fast Chinese food take-out meals for busy weeknight dinners.
 It was so easy... almost too easy.

 Slow Cooker Mongolian Beef